FabricMC/fabric-installer/README.md

-# ChorusInstaller
+# FabricInstaller
-An Installer for ChorusMC
+An Installer for FabricMC